 Hedda Hopper makes reference to Joan Crawford's "custom Billy Haines furniture."
 Billy Haines was a silent film star who became a Hollywood interior decorator after he was routed out of the film business for refusing to give up his relationship with his male lover.
 See more

 The establishing shot of Crawford arriving at Davis's play, "The Night of the Iguana", shows the Palace Theatre on the marquee.
 "Night of the Iguana" played the Royale Theatre (which has since been renamed the Jacobs).
 See more

 Friends?
 You think it's friendship I want from her?
 Is that what you think?
 You're wrong, it's respect.
 It's the only thing I ever wanted from her, or any of them for that matter.
 It's the one thing I've never got.

-[The song is played as Bette and Joan arrive at Hedda's house] See more
+[The song is played following Bette and Gary's theater performance] See more